praisetompane/app_ide/README.md

 ## Objectives
-Messing around with some barebones constructs required in an IDE.
+A plain Python IDE to explore barebones constructs required in an IDE.

 ## Project Structure
 - docs: Project documentation lives in here.